3ll3d00d/ezbeq/README.md

 The limited biquad capacity (6 per channel) means that filters are split across input and output channels and the last 2 biquads per output channel are left under user control.

 To avoid this, use the crossover biquads to hold the remaining beq biquads.
 This leaves the output PEQ untouched.

-set `use_xo: true` to take this option.
+Set `use_xo` to one of the following values to activate this mode:

+* all : apply beq to both crossover groups
+* 0 (or true) : apply beq to crossover group 0
+* 1 : apply beq to crossover group 1

 ###### [SHD](https://www.minidsp.com/products/streaming-hd-series/shd)